Gussy/tauri-windows-installer/README.md

   - Embed versioning into `setup.exe`
   - Check the OS version and architecture
   - Improve the required space calculation
-  - Get publisher from somwhere for uninstall registry entry
+  - Get publisher from somewhere for uninstall registry entry
 - Other
   - Setup GitHub Actions to build and release